JenniBeadle/paratext-notion/docs/Training-Manual/00-Overview.md

 ---
-title: 00-Overview
+title: Overview of Training Manual
 sidebar_position: 34

 ---

-title: Overview of Training Manual

 The training manual follows the tasks in the SIL Compact Plan.
 SIL has six stages, whereas UBS has four stages.